dukeoflaser/ActiveRecordAssociations/README.md

 If we compare this list of methods to the previous list of `belongs_to` and `has_many` methods, we can see that adding the `through:` argument to the macro does not create any additional methods.
 The same goes for Class methods: nothing new.

 ###It's-a Me....
 I've gone ahead and created the world `mushroom_kingdom` with a name of "Mushroom Kingdom".
-I've also created two characters named Mario and Luigi along with two Powerups `mushroom`, and `fire_flower`.
+I've also created two characters named Mario and Luigi along with two powerups: `mushroom`, and `fire_flower`.

 As stated at the beginning, these are the associations we are after:
 ```ruby